BastienGenestal/ProjectCloud/README.md

-# Ansible-Minecraft-BuildTools
+# Ansible-project-cloud
-An Ansible role that automatically setup a Minecraft server with Essential plugin "# ProjectCloud"
+An Ansible role that automatically setup proxmox
+"# ProjectCloud"
 "# ProjectCloud"